-The School retains the right to monitor communications in network usage accessed through its own communication and technology devices as well as those owned by individuals while using the GCA communication and network systems.
-Students do not have an exception of privacy when utilizing school Computer Network.
-All Students explicitly agree to this condition in consideration for the ability to utilize the School's communication resources and technology.
+The school retains the right to monitor communications in network usage accessed through its own communication and technology devices as well as those owned by individuals while using the GCA communication and network systems.
+Students do not have an exception of privacy when utilizing the school Computer Network.
+All Students explicitly agree to this condition in consideration for the ability to utilize the school's communication resources and technology.

-If you have questions, please contact the Head of School.
-Violation of this policy may lead to student discipline, including termination of employment.
+If you have questions, please contact the Principal.
+Violation of this policy may lead to student discipline, including termination of enrollment.
 When appropriate, law enforcement agencies may be involved.